charanvoonna/VULNEXPO/README.md

 🧪 Tested Environments

     --> Kali Linux
-    --> Metasploitable2
-         && Authorized local lab networks only
+    --> Metasploitable2 && Authorized local lab networks only

 ⚠️ Legal & Ethical Warning

     This tool is for EDUCATIONAL and AUTHORIZED LAB USE ONLY.
      Running VULNEXPO against systems you do not own or have permission to test is illegal.

-   The author takes no responsibility for misuse.
+        *The author takes no responsibility for misuse.

- 🧭 Roadmap
+ 🧭 Roadmap:

    --> Payload auto-selection

    --> Session management

    --> Post-exploitation modules

    --> Report generation (HTML/PDF)

    --> CVE auto-update engine

-👨‍💻 Author
+👨‍💻 Author:

   CHARAN VOONNA
   Cybersecurity | Exploitation | VAPT |